Research Resources

 Social Sciences Research Funding Initiatives

-The Faculty of Social Sciences has implemented the following pilot initiatives to better support social scientific research and strengthen tri-council funding applications.
+The Faculty of Social Sciences supports the following initiatives to better support social scientific research and strengthen tri-council funding applications.

 Course Release for Tri-Council Funding